 The New York Term is open to all students who meet the basic requirements for off-campus study.
 Offered in odd-numbered years in the Spring Term, this program provides abundant opportunity for experiences in the performing and visual arts, as well as internship opportunities for students from any major.

-The central course, Fine Arts in New York City (NYT-250), which includes attendance at concerts, theatre, and dance productions as well as tours to art exhibits and film screenings, consists of five 0.4 credit courses: art, music, theatre, dance, and film.
-A faculty member for each area grades the respective course.
+The central course, Fine Arts in New York City (NYT-250), which includes attendance at concerts, theatre, and dance productions as well as tours to art exhibits and film screenings, consists of five components: art, music, theatre, dance, and film.
+Five resident New York Term faculty members, specialists in each of the subject areas, curate the events and teach their portion of the course.
 An internship (or other project approved in advance by the College) completes the program.

 There is an extra fee for New York Term.
 All Coe financial aid applies, and students are eligible to apply for additional financial aid based on the additional costs of the term.